by Joseph C. Dean, P.E., Steve Geusic, P.E., and Terri M. Regin, P.E., for Corrosion Policy & Oversight (DASD) [Materiel Readiness]

 - Note: UFC 3-190-06 Protective Coatings and Paints and various UFGS provide detailed information on coating requirements and guidance for various components and systems (see the Additional Resources section at the end of this Knowledge Page for additional insights and resources).

 Cathodic Protection (CP)

 Coatings and CP should most always be used in conjunction with each other as required to safely sustain POL distribution and storage.
 Both are required by law for USTs and certain POL lines.
 For additional information on CP see Continuing Education DoD Courses (login account required) and Cathodic Protection Knowledge Area.
-See also CP assessment, design, installation and sustainment (see UFC 3-570-01 Cathodic Protection and UFC 3-570-06 O&M: Cathodic Protection Systems).
+See also CP assessment, design, installation and sustainment (see UFC 3-570-01 Cathodic Protection and UFC 3-570-06 Operation and Maintenance: Cathodic Protection Systems).

 Common systems and structures requiring protective coatings and CP regardless of soil or water corrosivity include: